 What Does A Contraction Feel Like With An Epidural

 Many moms choose to use an epidural during labor.
-Epidurals are amazing pain management tools.
+Epidurals can be amazing pain management tools for moms who are worried about pain or have reached the point of exhaustion.
 When an epidural is working properly, you won’t feel your contractions at all.
 Or, if it is done lightly, you may feel just enough so you are aware of when you are contracting.
 This means you can be so comfortable that you can sleep through something as intense as transition.

 However, it is important to remember that epidurals also have some draw backs.
 If you have an epidural, you may need much more coaching to push your baby out.
 You won’t be able to feel your contractions as much and will have a lot of mental work to do to figure out the movement.